technicallyty/hardhat/docs/guides/hardhat-console.md

 >
 ```

-You will also notice that the console has the handy history feature you expect out of most interactive terminals, including across different sessions.
+You will also notice that the console keeps a history of your commands, as you'd expect out of most interactive terminals, including across different sessions.
 Try it by pressing the up arrow key.

 ### Asynchronous operations and top-level await

 Interacting with the Ethereum network and your smart contracts are asynchronous operations, hence most APIs and libraries
 use JavaScript's `Promise` for returning values.

-To make things easier, Hardhat's console supports `await` top-level await (i.e. `console.log(await web3.eth.getBalance()`).
-To use this feature, you need to be using Node 10 or higher.
+To make things easier, Hardhat's console supports top-level `await` (i.e. `console.log(await web3.eth.getBalance()`).
+This feature requires Node 10 or higher.

 For any help or feedback you may have, you can find us in the [Hardhat Support Discord server](https://hardhat.org/discord).